Update Our ticketing, donations, and membership sales portal is down for scheduled maintenance on the afternoon of 4/11.

 Discover rooms decorated with Federal-era furniture, Chinese export porcelain, ship portraits, and artifacts collected in Hawaii and Polynesia.
 Look inside the kitchen, pantry, and a staff bedroom to see how houses functioned as new technologies emerged.
 The Carriage House, featuring antique carriages and two Pierce-Arrow automobiles, illustrates changes in transportation that affected work and play.

-- All group tours must be scheduled by appointment.
-In addition to open days, group tours may be scheduled at times the museum is closed to the public.
+All group tours must be scheduled by appointment.
+In addition to open days, group tours may be scheduled at times the museum is closed to the public, including November – May.

 Images courtesy of Lightshed Photography.